 Finding Roots of Polynomials

-Let us take an example of polynomial P(x) of degree 1,
+Let us take an example of the polynomial p(x) of degree 1 as given below:

 P(a) = 0.